Electrical engineering internship program

 During your internship

-You must submit a mid-term report to Dr. Rawat.
+You must submit a mid-term report to Dr. Commuri.

 After your internship

-You must submit a final report to Dr. Rawat.
+You must submit a final report to Dr. Commuri.

 Your supervisor must also fill out an evaluation report at the end of your internship.
 It is your responsibility to make sure your supervisor fills out the online evaluation form.

-If you are receiving credit for your internship, Dr. Rawat will assign a grade based on your proposal and internships reports as well as your supervisor's evaluation of your work.
+If you are receiving credit for your internship, Dr. Commuri will assign a grade based on your proposal and internships reports as well as your supervisor's evaluation of your work.